kij-exe/ArcRelay/backend/API_SPECIFICATION.md

 #### Get User Wallets
 **GET** `/wallets`

-Retrieves wallet information and USDC balances for the authenticated user.
+Retrieves wallet information and aggregated USDC balances for the authenticated user.

+Each user has one Circle wallet per supported blockchain: `ETH-SEPOLIA`, `BASE-SEPOLIA`, and `ARC-TESTNET`.

 **Headers:**
 ```